- Mission 1: Take a post-communism themed tour of the city and its outskirts in a vintage Škoda (ACCOMPLISHED);

 Recce Fact: Slovakia has been the largest producer of automobiles per capita, since 2007; a pretty impressive vehicular output rate for a relatively small population.

-Six years after first visiting Slovakia in 2012, I arrived back in the capital; delighted to see the city thriving and that they are still as fond of that peculiar stringed cheese as ever.
+Six years after first visiting Slovakia in 2012, I arrived back in the capital; delighted to see the city thriving and that they are still as fond of stringed cheese as ever.

 I don’t know why I might have expected the latter to change, but was very much looking forward to sampling it again.
-This time around I was eager for insights to crystallise my perceptions and satisfy curiosities, instead of just moseying along the Danube like a ship with a broken rudder.
+This time around I was eager for insights to crystallise my perceptions and satisfy curiosities, instead of just moseying along the Danube like a rudderless ship.

 Slovakia and Vienna are the two closest capital cities in Europe (if we discount the anomaly that is Vatican City).